 If making homemade sausages is something you enjoy, then creating your own sausage spices is something you may be interested in.
 This herby blend will add far more flavours and aromas than a dull commercial seasoning.
-It also works great with home cooked hamburgers, breakfast patties etc. (See the bottom of the page for other recipes)
+It also works great with home cooked burgers, breakfast patties etc. (See the bottom of the page for other recipes)

-What You'll Need: (makes about 6 tbsp)
+What You'll Need: (makes about 6 tablespoons)

 2 tbsp fennel seeds